yaoshiang/slpo/README.md

 only changes done are to get a repo from 2022 on PyTorch 2.0 to work in 2025, and recording the commit hash the clone was made from.

-The vendored repo is particularly useful to reproduce the experiments described in the DPO paper.
+The vendored repo is used to reproduce the DPO experiments.

 ### SFT and DPO